 You can make several commissioning field settings through a personal computer interface.
-For this option EKPCCAB is required which is a dedicated cable to communicate with the outdoor unit.
-The user interface software is available on http://www.daikineurope.com/support-and-manuals/software-downloads/.
+For this option EKPCCAB is required which is a dedicated cable to communicate with the outdoor unit. software user interface is available on www.daikineurope.com/support-and-manuals/software-downloads/.